smcameron/space-nerds-in-space/README.md

     apt-get install stgit; # Useful for making patches if you're hacking on the game.
 It's like "quilt" but on top of git.
 ```

-Note: SDL should only be required if you want to build mesh_viewer, which is a utility program for viewing 3D models, and which is not required to run the game. mesh_viewer uses SDL 1.2, not SDL 2.x

 If you want to try the optional pocketsphinx based local speech recognition, you will want the following packages:

 ```
     apt-get install pocketsphinx-utils;